openid/AppAuth-iOS/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest a new feature for this project
+about: Make a feature request if you have a suggestion for something new.
 title: ""
 labels: enhancement, triage
 assignees: ""